INTRODUCTION to GEOCHEMISTRY (ERTH 2140)

 Useful background

-It will be helpful to have taken some introductory-level geoscience (e.g., Geology I and/or II), but these are not formal prerequisites for the course, and no geology background will be assumed.
+It will be helpful to have taken some introductory-level geoscience (e.g., Geology I and/or II), but (as many of you know) these have not been enforced as formal prerequisites.
+Students lacking a background in geoscience may find it helpful to do additional reading.
 Students who have not taken introductory college-level chemistry might find the course a struggle, and should consult with the instructor before the term gets underway.
 Some prior knowledge of physical chemistry will be helpful, but much of this will be taught as we go.
 Basic knowledge of calculus will be assumed.

 Use of class time

-The other option is Essentials of Geochemistry (2nd edition), by Prof. John V. Walther.
-This is available now at the RPI bookstore or (perhaps more cheaply) at Amazon, Barnes & Noble, etc. It is an excellent introductory text that covers most of the field of geochemistry at an appropriate level.
+The text is Essentials of Geochemistry (2nd edition), by Prof. John V. Walther.
+Depending on your study habits, you will be able to do well in the course without purchasing the text, because heavy reliance is placed on the lecture handouts provided by Prof. Watson.
+However, the handouts are not "stand-alone" resources, so if you plan on skipping class a lot, the text will help you fill in gaps that are addressed orally in class but not detailed in the handouts.
+Essentials of Geochemistry is available at the RPI bookstore or (perhaps more cheaply secondhand) at Amazon, Barnes & Noble, etc. It is an excellent introductory text that covers most of the field of geochemistry at an appropriate level.
 I strongly recommend this book for students who think their future career paths might involve work in geochemistry or a related field.
-The treatment of aquatic (aqueous) geochemistry is especially good.
-This text available at reduced cost as an e-book; just go to http://www.coursesmart.com/9781449607272 .
+The treatment of aquatic (aqueous) geochemistry is especially good because this is Prof. Walther's own area of expertise.
+Prof. Rogers uses the same text in Aqueous Geochemistry (ERTH 4690)..

 Exams, etc.

-There will be three exams during the term, on FEBRUARY 23, APRIL 2, and MAY 7 (see calendar below).
-The exams will cover material presented during the preceding 7 or 8 class periods.
-One exam score will be "de-valued" as described under "grading" below, and the third exam, although not a cumulative final, will include extra-credit questions draw from material covered during the entire term.
+There will be three exams during the term, on FEBRUARY 10, MARCH 19 and APRIL 27 (see calendar below).
+The exams will cover material presented mainly during the preceding 8 or 9 class periods.
+One exam score will be "de-valued" as described under "grading" below; the third exam -- although not a cumulative final -- will include general questions (totaling ~20% of the exam) drawn from material covered during the entire term,.
 A review session will be held before each exam.

 Homework

 There will be 5 or 6 homework assignments over the course of the semester, handed out at ~2 week intervals beginning in the second week of class.
-Each of these is expected to require no more than 2-3 hours (often less) for completion.
-Assignments will be designed as "intuition-builders" or to illustrate concepts and principles, not as crank-and-grind busywork.
+Most of these are expected to require no more than 2-3 hours (often less) for completion.
+Assignments will be designed as "intuition-builders" or to illustrate concepts and principles, not so much as crank-and-grind busywork.
+Late homework assignments will be deducted 10% of the grade for each day they are late and will not be accepted later than 7 days after the due date.

-Exam scores will comprise 65% of the course grade.
-The lowest exam score will be weighted only 11%, the other two 27%.
-The homework will count 25% of the course grade; the team project 10%.
+Exam scores will comprise 75% of the course grade.
+The lowest exam score will be weighted 15%, the others 30%.
+The homework will count 25% of the course grade.

 Statement regarding Academic Integrity